-ARP requests and responses shall be transmitted by the same means as broadcast IP datagrams; ARP responses may be transmitted in the same way or they may be transmitted as unicast IP datagrams.
+ARP requests shall be transmitted by the same means as broadcast IP datagrams; ARP responses may be transmitted in the same way or they may be transmitted as block write requests addressed to the sender unicast FIFO address identified by the ARP request unicast IP datagrams.
 An ARP request/response is 56 octets and shall conform to the format illustrated below.